 With high-risk pregnancies being the major cause of mortality, accurate identification of such cases is critical.
-A DISQ team working on maternal mortality decided to use the digital technology ecosystem to enable the healthcare system to take timely and informed decisions.
+A DISQ team working on maternal mortality decided to use the digital technology ecosystem to enable the

 Putting Mothers First